greenm01/vb4x/docs/ec4x_specs.md

 Shipyards are gateways to the stars.
 They are large bases constructed in orbit and require a spaceport to build over a period of three months (three turns).

 The majority of ship construction and repair will occur at these important facilities.

+Shipyards are equipped with 10 docks for construction and repair.
+There is no limit on the number of Shipyards orbiting a colony.

 ### 2\.4.7 Planetary Shields & Ground Batteries